BioInterchange/BioInterchange/README.md

 #### Python

-Currently, there are only wrappers to the ontologies used by BioInterchange available.
+Currently, there are only wrappers to the vocabularies of the ontologies that are used by BioInterchange available.

 To install the BioInterchange egg, run: